+2.0 Introduction

-2.0 Introduction 2.1 Understanding Inflation
+2.1 Understanding Inflation

 Inflation is defined as the rise in the level of prices of goods and services in an economy over a period of time and is measured as an annual percentage increase in the Consumer Price Index (CPI).
 In essence, inflation means that every unit of currency buys a smaller amount of goods and services over time.
 An upward trend in inflation causes a decline in the purchasing power of money.
-For example, if an item costs \$100.00 in period 1 and period-to-period inflation is 2%, that same item will cost \$102.00 in period 2, cost \$104.04 in period 3 and so forth.
+For example, if an item costs \$100.00 in period 1 and period-to-period inflation is 2 per cent, that same item will cost \$102.00 in period 2, cost \$104.04 in period 3 and so forth.

-Since 1991, the Bank of Canada has employed an inflation control target that aims to maintain annual consumer inflation at 2%-the mid-point of a control range of 1% to 3%.
+Since 1991, the Bank of Canada has employed an inflation control target that aims to maintain annual consumer inflation at 2 per cent-the mid-point of a control range of 1 to 3 per cent.
 This inflation-targeting approach to monetary policy guides the Bank of Canada in maintaining a stable price environment over the medium term.
 As a result, consumer inflation as measured by the CPI has been, on average, stable at the national level.

 The City of Edmonton's cost of municipal service provision also faces inflation.
-Due to price increases, a larger amount of expenditure is required in the City's operating budget to purchase the same mix of goods and services over time.
+Due to price increases, the City requires more money in its operating budget to purchase the same mix of goods and services over time.
 However, because the City purchases a considerably different range of goods and services than the average Canadian consumer, the CPI is not an adequate measure of the inflation the City' operating budget experiences.
 Moreover, municipal costs tend to experience a higher level of inflation than average consumer costs do.
 Thus, a Municipal Price Index (MPI) was developed to measure the price increases the City of Edmonton's operating budget faces.